 Thunder Bay Food Charter

-The TBDHU, the City of Thunder Bay, and other organizations in the district would like to help make food – especially fresh, healthy foods – easier to get to for residents.
+The TBDHU, the City of Thunder Bay, and other organizations in the district would like to help make food – especially fresh foods – easier for residents to get.
 The Thunder Bay Food Charter (PDF) is a set of principles that help guide decisions, policies and partnerships for food security in our community.

 - Building community economic development